-In 2014, Romania provided its bilateral development co-operation mostly to Moldova, Serbia, Ukraine and Albania.
-The main sectors of Romania’s bilateral development co-operation were education, civil society and good governance and production sectors.
+In 2015, Romania provided its bilateral development co-operation mostly to Moldova, Serbia and Tunisia.
+The main sectors of Romania’s bilateral development co-operation were education, governance and civil society, and humanitarian aid.
 Romania provides its bilateral development co-operation mostly in the form of grants for financial and technical support.

-Multilateral ODA accounted for 67% of Romania’s total ODA in 2014, provided primarily through the European Union (accounting for 91% of its multilateral ODA in 2014), as well as through the World Bank Group (4%), the United Nations (4%) and other multilateral organisations.
+Multilateral ODA accounted for 79% of Romania’s total ODA in 2015, provided primarily through the European Union (accounting for 83% of its multilateral ODA in 2015), as well as through the World Bank Group (10%) and the United Nations (4%).

 Romania became Participant of the Development Assistance Committee in 2018.